By Peter Lyle DeHaan, PhD

 My wife and I recently moved.
 Some aspects went smoothly, and others were not so good.
 Part of moving is canceling services and changing mailing addresses.
 Each one is a customer service opportunity.
-Some companies excel at this, while others struggle, producing ramifications for both customers and employees.
+Some companies excel at this, while others struggle, which produces repeat calls.
+This causes ramifications for both customers and employees.

 When my wife called to cancel the garbage service, the rep took the information with ease and the refund check arrived a couple weeks later.
 (Curiously, they sent the check to our old address.)

 The gas utility was likewise easy: One call and done.
 Our final bill arrived soon after.
 The jury is still out on the electric company.
 The phone call went well, but the subsequent bill doesn’t show the service as cancelled.
 Another phone call is in order.
 This means double the work for us and them.